annamarcomini/exercicios-2024/README.md

 ## 🚀 Tecnologias/ Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+Esse projeto foi desenvolvido com as seguintes tecnologias/ This project was developed with the following technologies:

 - Angular.JS e SASS
 - Typescript